-Matthew Harris is a founding partner of Global Infrastructure Partners (GIP) and is based in New York.
+Matthew Harris is Chair of the Advisory Board at the Center on Global Energy Policy, a founding partner of Global Infrastructure Partners (GIP) and is based in New York.
 Matthew’s responsibilities include strategic relationships and transactions for GIP as well as global energy industry investment activities including crude oil and refined product, natural gas, electricity, LNG, petrochemicals and metals and mining.
 He is a member of the Executive Committee of GIP and of its Investment and Portfolio Valuation Committees.
 Matthew has been intimately involved in GIP’s investment, management and strategic activities since its formation in 2006.
 He is a member of the Board of Directors of Enlink Midstream, LLC, Freeport LNG, LLC and Hess Infrastructure Partners (HIP).

 GIP is an independent infrastructure fund manager that combines deep industry expertise and relationships with industrial best practice operational management.
 GIP was founded in 2006 to invest in high quality infrastructure assets in the energy, transportation and water / waste sectors, each an area in which GIP has a depth of experience and longstanding relationships.
 GIP manages approximately $67.0 billion for its investors.
 Additionally, the companies in GIP’s investment portfolio have combined annual revenues greater than $50.0 billion and employ approximately 54,000 people.